 This policy outlines the conditions under which financial or materiel contributions and donations may be made by the University and establishes approval authorization.
-An update to this policy has been made to move the responsible owner to University Relations.
+An update to this policy has been made to move the responsible owner to Community & Government Relations.

 A. Financial support of certain non-profit organizations by the University may be appropriate when the contribution serves to enhance and further the University's multiple missions of education, research, patient care, and community services.